iamgodot/CAO/README.md

 Now you can add custom prompts in settings, which will become available in the command palette or as slash commands(if toggled on in core plugins).

 Additionally, you can use `{cursor}` in the prompt template as a placeholder of cursor for editing after the prompt is inserted.

+### Use callouts for chat formatting

+You can choose to use callouts instead of headers to format chat messages, for now this is turned off by default.

+For consistency, callouts and headers are not allowed to coexist in the same chat, so if you're already using headers in a chat, you have to clear it or open a new chat to use callouts.

 ## Supported Models